 Aggressive investment in renewables is like having your cake, eating it, and then getting a refund.
 Case in point, China.
 The Chinese have doubled down on Solar Cells to a ludicrous degree.
 In 2007 they pledged to reach 1800MW of solar power output by 2020, today in 2017 they have over 80,000MW of output, a quarter of the entire worlds solar energy.

-As I’m sure you’ve guessed this isn’t a move motivated by goodwill toward the forests of Borneo and red pandas, that aint how the People’s Republic rolls, never has, its cos’ PV cells can make you some serious piles of dorrar baby.
-Remember China have defaulted on every emissions target they ever set pre 2010, ruined half the water table in their own country due to pollution6 and made Beijing unliveable due to poor air quality7, so when they invest in a renewable technology its probably because of economic viability.
+As I’m sure you’ve guessed this isn’t a move motivated by goodwill toward the forests of Borneo and red pandas, that isn’t how the People’s Republic rolls, It’s because PV cells can make you some serious piles of money.
+Remember China have defaulted on every emissions target they ever set pre 2010, ruined half the water table in their own country due to pollution6 and made Beijing unliveable due to poor air quality7, so when they invest in a renewable technology unless they’ve had a dramatic change of heart, there are probably other reasons at play.
 See graph below, photo voltaic technology gets significantly cheaper as you increase production, becomes more efficient, and grants complete energy independence.
 The result?
 They now have cheaper than fossil fuel renewable energy, forever.

 China will be spending at least another $200 billion on the technology by 2020, and will probably see the dividends continuing to roll in, until they’re 100% renewable.
 Corbyn recognises that getting in early on PV technology is environmentally sound, but also an opportunity to tee Britain up for serious financial gains.